Art History: A Quick Brief of Southeast Asian Art

 More recently, the lands of Indonesia are famous for Balinese paintings, which are natural in subject and expression, and in the relief sculptures (measuring 100 meters) at the temple Borobudur in Java.
 Contemporary Indonesians are highly regarded for their colorful and detailed designs in batik, a dye painted fabric.

-Singapore has a thriving modern arts scene abounding with sculpture, painting, and other types of visual arts including rich textiles.
+Singapore has a thriving modern art scene abounding with sculpture, painting, and other types of visual arts including rich textiles.
 Sculpture is a particularly impressive movement and many very large scale examples have been created.

 - The Phra Bang statue of Laos is said to hold the relics of the Buddha.

-- Thai ceramics were decorated with natural botanical scenes and animals during the middle ages, and were quite popular.
+- Thai ceramics were decorated with natural botanical scenes and animals during the middle ages and were quite popular.
 It is the only Thai period in which ceramics had much success.

 - In Vietnam, special occasions were marked by visits to a village teacher to receive a calligraphy painting of poetry or folk sayings.

-- Cambodian artists have long made kites, but kites there are flown at night during monsoon season and have an attached bow that somehow makes musical sound when it blows in the wind.
+- Cambodian artists have long made kites, but kites there are flown at night during monsoon season and have an attached bow that somehow makes the musical sound when it blows in the wind.